kvintueor/onboarding-guide/docs/index.md

 Now, use your new Outlook email to set up a GitHub account.

 - Go to [GitHub Signup](https://github.com/join)
-- Enter your new Outlook email address (e.g., `crodes@outlook.com`)
+- Enter your new Outlook email address (e.g., `crintueors@outlook.com`)
-- Choose a username and password (your GitHub username does not have to be the same as your Intueor username)
+- Choose a username same as new outlook email and password
 - Complete the signup steps and verify your email

 ---

 **You are now ready to access Intueor’s GitHub resources!**

-If you have any trouble, please contact your team lead.
+If you have any trouble, please contact me here kvintueor@outoook.com.

+Thanks,
+Kiru.
+V